humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-01-21-private-instance-members-with-weakmaps-in-javascript.md

         return this._name;
     };

 The pattern here is more efficient because each instance will use the same method on the prototype.
 That method then accesses `this._name`, which is also accessible outside of the object, but we all just agree not to do that.
-This isn&#8217;t an ideal solution but it&#8217;s the one a lot of developers rely on for some measure of protection.
+This isn't an ideal solution but it's the one a lot of developers rely on for some measure of protection.

-There&#8217;s also the case of shared members across instances, which is easy to create using an immediately-invoked function expression (IIFE) that contains a constructor.
+There's also the case of shared members across instances, which is easy to create using an immediately-invoked function expression (IIFE) that contains a constructor.
 For example:

     var Person = (function() {